 | Cold winter mornings | 🌿 Cumin water | Warming nature suits cool weather |

-| Managing blood sugar | 🌿 Cumin water | Better researched for glucose modulation |
+| Managing blood sugar | 🌿 Cumin water | Better researched for glucose support |

-| Menstrual / hormonal discomfort | 🌾 Fennel water | Anethole has mild phytoestrogenic activity |
+| Menstrual or hormonal discomfort | 🌾 Fennel water | Has mild hormone-like activity |

-| New to herbal drinks | 🌾 Fennel water | Milder, sweeter taste — easier to start with |
+| New to herbal drinks | 🌾 Fennel water | Sweeter, milder taste — easier to start |

-| Breath freshening after meals | 🌾 Fennel water | Classic use — cumin water is not suitable for this |
+| Freshening breath after meals | 🌾 Fennel water | Classic use — cumin is not suited for this |

 Can You Use Both Together?

-⭐ Cumin + Fennel Combination Water
+⭐ Cumin + Fennel Blend Water

 - ½ tsp cumin seeds